ncatlab/nlab-content/pages/490.md

 +-- {: .num_remark}
 ###### Remark
-It seems internal PAx does not follows from external PAx (counterexample?).
+Internal PAx does not follows from external PAx; see Example \ref{counter}.
 However, if _every_ object is projective (AC), then every object is internally projective (IAC).

 A stronger version of PAx may be worth considering.
 Say that an object is **stably projective** if its pullback to any slice category is projective.
 Then stably projective objects are internally projective (proof?).
 Similarly, if we say that a topos $E$ satisfies stable PAx if every object is covered by a stably projective object, then a topos satisfies internal PAx if it satisfies stable PAx.
 =--